guitarvydas/d2j/README.md

 - edges

-output: JSON array of diagrams (1 per drawio tab)
+output: JSON array of objects (1 per diagram)

-status: tabs don't work yet, allow only 1 tab with 1 diagram on it
+see run.bash for example usage of d2j